 Routing Contracts and Addendums for Signature

 The County has contracted with DocuSign to provide and accept digital, or electronic, signatures.
-Whenever possible, Departments should route their contracts and addendums through DocuSign.
-How-To Guides, including routing protocols, can be found on the County SharePoint).
+Whenever possible, Departments should route their contracts and addendums through DocuSign for signature.
+How-To Guides, including routing protocols, can be found on the County SharePoint.
 If additional assistance is needed, please contact the County Administrative Office.

 Unless otherwise prohibited by law or County policy, an electronic signature or digital signature shall have the same force and effect as a contract executed with an original ink signature.
 Agencies/ Departments should use electronic and digital signatures to execute all County contracts and related documents when practicable.